Quick answer: 120 GET/60s, 30 POST/60s, 15 DELETE/60s per account.

 Spread requests evenly

-Avoid sending all requests in a burst at the start of each interval.
-Spread them evenly across the window to maintain a steady token refill rate.
+Avoid sending all requests in a burst at the start of each window.
+Spread them evenly across the 60-second window to avoid hitting the limit early.